-- Identify the roles and the corresponding responsibilities of those roles that affects the performance and effectiveness of the program; - Determine the necessary competence of program participants fulfilling each role

-- Ensure that program participants are competent on the basis of appropriate education, training, and/or experience; - Where applicable, take actions to acquire the necessary competence; and - Retain appropriate documented information as evidence of competence.
+- Identify the roles and the corresponding responsibilities of those roles that affects the performance and effectiveness of the program; - Determine the necessary competence of person(s)program participants fulfilling each role - Ensure that program participants these persons are competent on the basis of appropriate education, training, and/or experience; - Where applicable, take actions to acquire the necessary competence; and - Retain appropriate documented information as evidence of competence.

-- □ 4.1.2.1 A documented list of roles with corresponding responsibilities for the different participants in the program. - □ 4.1.2.2 A document that identifies the competencies for each role. - □ 4.1.2.3 Documented evidence of assessed competence for each program participant.
+- □ 1.2.1 A documented list of roles with corresponding responsibilities for the different participants in the program. - □ 1.2.2 A document that identifies the competencies for each role. - □ 1.2.3 Documented evidence of assessed competence for each program participant.

-Ensure that the program participants have obtained a sufficient level of competence for their respective roles and responsibilities.
+To ensure that the identified participants fulfilling program roles have obtained a sufficient level of competence for their respective roles and responsibilities.